geoblacklight/geoblacklight.github.io/docs/about.md

 ::/cards::

 ## GeoBlacklight Contributors

+GeoBlacklight has been collaboratively developed by affiliates of the following institutions:

+* Auraria Library
 * Big Ten Academic Alliance
-* Cornell University Library
+* Cornell University
 * MIT Libraries
 * Harvard University Library
 * Johns Hopkins University
 * New York University Libraries
 * Princeton University Library
 * Stanford University Libraries
+* University of California San Diego
+* University of California Berkeley
+* University of California Santa Barbara
+* University of Illinois at Urbana-Champaign
 * University of Massachusetts Amherst
 * University of Minnesota Libraries
 * University of Pennsylvania Libraries
 * The University of Texas at Austin

-*This is a living document that is frequently updated.
-Have a suggestion?
+* University of Wisconsin-Milwaukee

+*Did we miss your institution?
+Have a suggestion for this website?
 Create an issue on the [GeoBlacklight Website Github page here](https://github.com/geoblacklight/geoblacklight.github.io/issues).*